Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/xmvZ.md

 >2) What types of (generic) bifurcations can arise from the perturbation p(x)?

 We are working to characterize codimension-1 bifurcations for a ring attractor and believe a simple polynomial normal form can be derived.
-Characterizing bifurcations with codimension $n > 2$ is still an open problem.
+Characterizing bifurcations with codimension $n > 2$ is an open problem.
-We exhaustively characterize possible perturbations for a ring attractor.
 Perturbations in the neighbourhood of a ring attractor (in $C^1$ topology) will result in no bifurcation, a limit cycle, or a ring slow manifold with fixed points.
 We propose that in many cases the specific bifurcation in fact is irrelevant, instead, what is imporant is that the continuous attractor persists as an invariant manifold.

->Likewise, the functions h and g are also not clear enough. [...]
+> the functions h and g are also not clear

-Obtaining the functions \( h \) and \( g \) is problem-specific and cannot be provided in a closed form for general invariant manifolds.
 The essence of Theorem 1 can be restated as follows: **if** the function \( f \) has a normally hyperbolic invariant manifold, **then** there exist vector fields \( h \) and \( g \) that satisfy the conditions for equivalence between the systems defined by Eq.
 (2) and Eqs.
 (3) & (4).
 This means that the existence of such functions \( h \) and \( g \) is guaranteed under the condition of having a normally hyperbolic invariant manifold, but their explicit forms depend on the specific problem at hand.

-> 1. What does **sufficiently smooth** mean in Theorem 1? [...]
+> 1. What does **sufficiently smooth** mean in Theorem 1?

 Please note, that a center manifold is not necessarily unique, and generally is local in **both** space and time ($J \subset \mathcal{X} \times T$).
 Stability, or invariance under the flow therefore generally cannot be analyzed using these methods.